 (NOTE: Both grades are calculated in the GPA, if the course was initially taken prior to the Fall of 1994.)

 FACULTY SERVICES ON THE WEB

-• Access your class rosters, teaching schedule, enrollment figures and and input your interim and final grades on the web.
+• Access your class rosters, teaching schedule, enrollment figures and input your interim and final grades on the web.

 • You need your social security number or Oneonta ID number and a PIN for access.
-If want a tour of the faculty services website or have questions, contact Maureen Artale, College Registrar, ext.3216.
+If you want a tour of the faculty services website or have questions, contact Maureen Artale, College Registrar, ext.3216.

 THE COLLEGE GOES PAPERLESS